 SIM free Nokia 5 prices

 In this day and age, the £179.99 RRP of the Nokia 5 is mere peanuts for a smartphone - especially one that's so beautifully designed and runs off the latest iteration of Android.
-If you were to pop in a sub-£5 SIM card from iD, for example, it will leave you just under £50 to pay per year.
+And generally speaking it will cost even less than that, still.
+If you were to pop in a sub-£5 SIM card, for example, it will leave you around £50 to pay per year.

 Nokia 5 review in brief